charmed-kubernetes/kubernetes-docs/pages/k8s/security.md

 ---

-This page provides an overview of various aspects of security to be considered when operation a **Charmed Kubernetes** cluster.
+This page provides an overview of various aspects of security to be considered when operating a **Charmed Kubernetes** cluster.
 To consider security properly, this means not just aspects of Kubernetes itself, but also how and where it is installed and operated.